 - Guardian for minors

-Why is UBO monitoring so important?
+Why is company UBO monitoring so important?

 Serious crime is on the increase, as confirmed by CreditSafe; revealing that 37% of the businesses surveyed had been a victim of fraud within the previous 12 months.
-These crimes included money laundering, terrorist financing, transacting with Politically Exposed Persons (PEPs) and sanctioned individuals.
-Obviously not all individuals that have a controlling interest are criminals.
+These crimes included money laundering, terrorist financing, and transacting with Politically Exposed Persons (PEPs) and sanctioned individuals.
+Obviously, not all individuals that have a controlling interest are criminals.
 However, they may be an individual that has a sanction against them or is using the organisation to launder money.

-The process for on-boarding customers has certainly become more stringent with the 4th and 5th AML directives, together with the Financial Action Task Force (FATF) recommendations for better Customer Due Diligence (CDD).
-But businesses should not stop at KYC or KYB on-boarding, they must ensure continuous UBO monitoring for ongoing CDD.
+The process for onboarding customers has certainly become more stringent with the 4th and 5th AML directives, together with the Financial Action Task Force (FATF) recommendations for better Customer Due Diligence (CDD).
+But businesses should not stop at KYC or KYB on-boarding; they must ensure continuous UBO monitoring for ongoing CDD.

 Complex company structures and shell companies